botond-veress/web-standards/api/README.md

 ## Resources

 The principles of REST consist in separating the API into logical resources.
-The HTTP request methods `GET`, `POST`, `PUT`, `PATCH` and `DELETE` have specific meaning in manipulating these.
+These aren't necessarily the representation of a single internal model.

 ### Naming the resources

 All the resources should be nouns and **not** verbs (e.g. users, blogs, posts, comments, etc.).
-These aren't necessarily the representation of a single internal model.

 #### Should the endpoint name be singular or plural?
 The keep-it-simple rule applies here.
 Although your inner-grammatician will tell you it's wrong to describe a single instance of a resource using a plural, the pragmatic answer is to keep the URL format consistent and always use a **plural**.

+### Relations

+If a resource can only exist within another resource these are the RESTful principles you can use:

+- `GET /posts/31/comments`        - Retrieves a list of comments for post with id 31.
+- `POST /posts/31/comments`       - Creates a new comment on post with id 31.
+- `GET /posts/31/comments/25`     - Retrieves the comment with id 25 on post with id 31.
+- `PUT /posts/31/comments/25`     - Updates the comment with id 25 on post with id 31.
+- `PATCH /posts/31/comments/25`   - Partially updates the comment with id 25 on post with id 31.
+- `DELETE /posts/31/comments/25`  - Deletes the comment with id 25 on post with id 31.

+If a resource can exist independently it's advised to just include the resource's identifier in the parent.
+Alternatively if the client needs multiple related resources at the same time they should be bundled together into the same response to reduce the number of requests.

+### Actions

+After the resources are defined you need to find out what kind of actions should be applied to them.
+The basic CRUD actions can be omitted by simply using the HTTP request methods mentioned above.
+If an action doesn't fit into the CRUD operations there are two main approaches you can choose from:

+1. Treat it like a sub-resource and modify it with CRUD operations.
+E.g. `PUT /posts/31/like` to like the post and `DELETE /posts/31/like` to dislike the post.
+1. There are cases when you can't map the action to a single resource.
+In this case naming the endpoint with the name of the action makes the most sense, e.g. `/search`, `/sign-in`, etc.

+**You should never ever** leak any implementation details via your API.

+## HTTP Request Methods

-### HTTP request methods
+The HTTP request methods `GET`, `POST`, `PUT`, `PATCH` and `DELETE` have specific meaning in manipulating these.

-#### GET
+### GET

 - Retrieves a resource or a list of resources.
 - It should **never** update a resource.